The featured spirits are back! I took July off from this series so I could have a little fun with cocktails for a change.

 Both kinds: Martini and Rossi, Gancia, Cocchi, Vya, Gallo

-Feast + West favorite: Martini and Rossi, Lillet
+Feast + West favorites: Martini and Rossi, Lillet

 Dry vermouth: Martinis, Gibson, Algonquin and Bronx